- CBD QUIZ

-Just like all mammals, dogs have an Endocannabinoid System, or the neuromodulatory system that controls things like mood, pain signalling, sleep cycles, hormone production, and more.
+Just like all mammals, dogs have an Endocannabinoid System, the neuromodulatory system that controls things like mood, pain signaling, sleep cycles, hormone production, and more.
 This means two things:

 First, that dogs can benefit from CBD in many of the same ways that humans can.